 There are two types of electricity contracts are currently available in Victoria, namely standard contracts and market contracts.

 Standard Contracts – Also known as Standing Offers with ongoing contract and no exit fees.
-These are also default contracts for households who never switched providers in Melbourne and the rest of Victoria.
+These also default contracts for households who never switched providers in Melbourne and the rest of Victoria.
 Retailers set the prices with certain rules set by the Essential Services Commission.
-Electricity companies offer standard contract in addition to their market offers.
+Electricity companies offer a standard contract in addition to their market offers.

 Market Contracts – These are contracts set by energy retailers which come with varying contract lengths, discounts and benefit periods which can provide the opportunity to cut costs as long as they stick to the conditions.